 Every developer should possess a good set of problem-solving skills.
 That’s because it’s commonplace for developers to come across multiple programming problems while building just about any solution (site, app, design).

 The software system development cycle faces a wide variety of challenges to keep the system’s performance, design, and user experience up to the required standards.
-But with the right tools, algorithms, and excellent analytical skills, a developer can come up with innovative solutions for any complication they face.
-Having excellent problem-solving skills, confidence to achieve, and a can-do attitude toward any challenge are important software developer competencies, which make that developer a valued resource in any organization.
+But with the right tools, algorithms, and excellent analytical skills, a web developer can come up with innovative solutions for any complication they face.
+Having excellent problem-solving skills, confidence to achieve, and a can-do attitude toward any challenge are important software web developer competencies, which make that web developer a valued resource in any organization.

 4. They are willing to adapt